Pat Aulton

-William Patrick “Pat” Aulton (c.
-20 June 1938, Middlesex, England – 13 February 2009, Noosa, Queensland, Australia) was an English-born Australian record producer, vocalist, arranger, songwriter, and vocal coach.
+William Patrick "Pat" Aulton (20 June 1938 – 13 February 2009) was an English-born Australian record producer, vocalist, arranger, songwriter, and vocal coach.

 He gained prominence as the lead singer of The Clefs and later as a pivotal pop and rock producer for artists on the Sunshine and Spin Records labels during the 1960s and early 1970s.
-He went on to become one of Australia’s most successful composers of commercial jingles and worked extensively as a vocal coach.
+He went on to become one of Australia's most successful composers of commercial jingles and worked extensively as a vocal coach.

 He had five children; Kerry, Samantha, Chelsea, Bridget, and Alexander, which led to having many grandchildren and great-grandchildren.

 Biography

-Aulton was born in Middlesex, England on June 20, 1938.
+Aulton was born in Middlesex, England on 20 June 1938.
 He served in the British military, stationed in the United Arab Emirates then found himself in Australia at the end of his service.
 He began his music career as a vocalist with the Adelaide-based group The Clefs.
 Around 1963, Aulton began working for rising Adelaide entrepreneur Ivan Dayman and his Sunshine group, which grew to include a management and booking agency, record labels and a string of pop music venues from Adelaide to the north coast of Queensland.
 Aulton established the Sunshine Records label for Dayman and produced records for most of the performers on its roster, notably the string of Australian hit singles, EPs and albums by vocalist Normie Rowe, who was Australia's most popular solo artist in the mid-1960s.

 Following the collapse in early 1967 of Sunshine and its short-lived sister label Kommotion Records, Aulton was hired as a house producer and A&R manager by Festival Records.
 He oversaw the installation of the 4-track recording equipment at Festival's new Pyrmont studio, and from 1967 to 1973 he produced and engineered most of Festival's pop output, as well as performing uncredited backing vocals and instrumental contributions on many of these recordings, one example being his distinctive falsetto on the 1968 Christopher James (real name Francis Edwards) recordings "Goodbye Mama" and "Going Home for the Last Time".